 - Mail in your dried specimens - Mail your specimens to Stephen Russell.
-Shipping labels will be provided.
+These specimens qualify for the "Library Rate" since they are specimens being mailed to a herbarium.
 All of the specimens that are collected as a part of this event will have their DNA "sequenced" or examined.
 We are likely to find multiple species that are new to science during this event.
 Your collections could be part of this.

 Top Prize - Top Hunter: Most species collected/saved during the week